islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

     - Worst case: e.g. only nodes on the left or on the right (O(n))
 * Heaps:
     * "heap" means "apilar, pila, montón".
-    * Trees (it doesn't have to be a binary tree? - but it has 2 children at most) where the elements are sorted in increasing or decreasing order.
+    * Trees (it doesn't have to be a binary tree, it could have more than 2 children) where the elements are sorted in increasing or decreasing order.
     * A binary heap can be represented with an Array.
     * The root is either the maximum or the minimum value.
     * Max heap: a parent must always have a higher value than its children.